 Terpenes determine what specific strains smell and taste like.
 For example, your favorite blueberry-tinged strains like Blueberry Pancakes or Blueberry Trainwreck have those flavor notes due to terpenes.
 However, terpenes also have their own biological effects, and may even help determine a strain’s overall effects.

-How are terpenes different from THC or CBD?
+How are Terpenes Different from THC or CBD?

 THC (tetrahydrocannabinol) and CBD (cannabidiol) are cannabinoids, which are compounds that are primarily found in cannabis.
 Cannabinoids are also the primary chemical compounds in cannabis that have biological activity in the human body.
 In other words, cannabinoids are mostly responsible for how a certain strain will make you feel.